Schwinger Current in de Sitter Space

-It is easy to check that the equation of motion $\partial^\mu F_{\mu\nu} - m_A^2 A_\nu = 0$, derived from \eref{SA} is solved if $m_A^2 = -2 H^2$.~This is at odds with flat spacetime as a constant electric field in Minkowski would have $A_\mu \propto Et$ which leads to $m_A^2 = 0$.~It should perhaps not be surprising that in de Sitter space the photon must have a tachyonic mass since, as space expands exponentially, the electric field must be continuously fed exponentially meaning that a tachyonic instability is required.
+A second possible solution is to instead introduce a modified kinetic term of the form $(\tau_e/\tau) F_{\mu\nu} F^{\mu\nu}$ where $\tau_e$ is a constant which could be fixed as the time at the end of inflation for example.~As we show in Appendix A of~\cite{Bastero-Gil:2025nfi}, this leads to the same equations of motion as introducing a tachyonic mass with a canonically normalized kinetic term.~In both scenarios the electric field originates from a transverse component of the gauge field, which we treat as purely classical, with no contribution from the longitudinal mode.~It should not be surprising that in de Sitter space the photon must have a tachyonic mass since, as space expands exponentially, the electric field must be continuously fed exponentially meaning that a tachyonic instability is required to maintain a constant electric field.~We will see below the crucial role the tachyonic condition $m_A^2 = -2H^2$ plays in renormalization and obtaining a physically consistent Schwinger current.

-A tachyonic instability can be acheived if we consider for example the case of an inflaton $\phi$ coupled to the gauge field via the operator $\phi F_{\mu\nu} \tilde F^{\mu\nu}$.~This acts a source for the electric field and leads~\cite{Anber:2009ua,Bastero-Gil:2018uel} to the tachyonic production of long wavelength modes for one of the two transverse components of the gauge field.~Thus, a classical electromagnetic field is generated, with $\langle \vec E \cdot \vec B \rangle \neq 0$, which is coherent over scales comparable to the Hubble horizon.~This gives ones possible mechanism for realizing a constant classical electric field during inflation.

-In our effective treatment where we simply assume a constant electric field,~\eref{Amu} corresponds to an electric field with an infinite coherence wavelength.~Thus it is constant both inside and outside the horizon, requiring the tachyonic condition $m_A^2 = -2H^2$.~Although this situation is physically implausible it can be considered as a limiting case.~However, it has the virtue of making the calculation fully tractable analytically giving useful insight into the Schwinger effect in de Sitter spacetime.~We will see below the crucial role the tachyonic condition $m_A^2 = -2H^2$ plays in renormalization and obtaining a physically consistent Schwinger current.